Transferable SCF-Acceleration through Solver-Aligned Initialization Learning: Evaluation Details

 \subsection{Wall-time measurement procedures}

-All measurements were performed on a single NVIDIA A100 GPU.
-We separate the neural initialization from the SCF loop into two stages rather than running them concurrently, because JAX and GPU4PySCF do not cohabit a single GPU cleanly.
+All wall-time measurements were performed on a single NVIDIA A100 GPU.
+We separate the neural initialization from the SCF loop into two stages rather than running them concurrently, because JAX and GPU4PySCF do not share a single GPU cleanly.
 JAX assumes it owns the device, tends to pre-allocate aggressively, and does not always release memory back to the driver, which interferes with GPU4PySCF's memory management.
-Running the two stages back-to-back on the same GPU, with JAX fully torn down before the SCF starts, gives a clean measurement of each.
+Running the two stages back-to-back on the same GPU, gives a clean measurement of each.

 In the first stage, the ML model produces an initial density matrix for each molecule.
 The reported initialization time covers the model forward pass and the construction of the initial density matrix from the model output.
+For the coefficient-based Fock build, we use the optimized implementation of~\citet{liuUniversallyTransferableAcceleration2025}.
 In the second stage, this density matrix is passed to GPU4PySCF for the SCF calculation using the same basis set, exchange-correlation functional, grid level, and density-fitting settings as the baseline.
 The accelerated wall-time is the sum of the two stages.
 The baseline is GPU4PySCF initialized with the standard MINAO guess.

 We exclude two categories of cost from the ML-initial guess acquisition, both of which a production implementation would avoid.
 First, we exclude the construction of integral tensors that GPU4PySCF recomputes in the subsequent SCF stage, such as the overlap matrix.
 A merged implementation would compute these once and share them across both stages.
-Second, we exclude JAX tracing, compilation, which ahead-of-time compilation removes entirely.
+Second, we exclude JAX tracing and compilation, which ahead-of-time compilation removes entirely.